ADGEfficiency/energy-py-linear/docs/docs/validation/battery.md

 A natural response when you get access to something someone else build is to wonder - **does this work correctly?**

-This section will give you confidence in the implementation of underlying energy models.
+This section will give you confidence in the implementation of the battery implementation.

-## Battery Validation

-### Price Dispatch Behaviour
+## Price Dispatch Behaviour

 Let's optimize a battery using a sequence of five prices.